 The ACFR is a complex document that covers Washington state's financial condition.
 The annual report, published by the Office of Financial Management (OFM), includes detailed information on the state's structure, services and finances, as well as trends and nonfinancial data.

 - Summary of 2018 ACFR (Infographic)

 State of Washington Single Audit Report (SWSA)

 The SWSA, published annually by OFM, documents whether state agencies are meeting the requirements that come with federal money.
 It is an important audit that covers billions of federal dollars.
-It’s called a “single audit” because a federal law ensures that grant recipients are subject to one audit of all their federal programs versus separate audits of each program — hence the term “single audit.”
+It's called a “single audit” because a federal law ensures that grant recipients are subject to one, single, audit of all their federal programs instead of separate audits of each program.

 Most recent SWSA summary

 - Summary of 2018 SWSA (Infographic)

 - Summary of 2016 SWSA (PDF)

 - Summary of 2015 SWSA (PDF)